nahiyan/cryptanalysis/README.md

 ### Building

 Run `make` in either `encoders/nejati-preimage` or `encoders/nejati-collision`.
-The preimage encoder now builds from Rust; its old C++ implementation remains available through `make legacy`.
-The collision encoder is still C++ and is the next encoder migration target.
+Both encoders now build from Rust; their old C++ implementations remain available through `make legacy` for parity comparisons.
 Manual invocation is normally unnecessary because the cryptanalysis tool calls the configured encoder executable directly.

 The following set of features is a subset of all that are available:

 - XOR clauses
 - Specification of the target hash
-- Embedded Espresso adders in the Rust preimage encoder
+- Embedded Espresso adders in the Rust encoders
 - Counter-chain and dot-matrix adders in the legacy C++ encoders
 - Trimmed n-step version of the hash function
 - Dobbertin's attack in MD4